-- Exercise – Exercise with oxygen therapy (EWOT) is typically done with a full mask.
+Exercise – Exercise with oxygen therapy (EWOT) is typically done with a full mask.
 But I simply use a nasal canula.
-My functional neurologist recommended AGAINST wearing a full mask when doing EWOT.
+My integrative doctor recommended AGAINST wearing a full mask when doing EWOT.
 I use this indoor stationary bike.

-- Low-level laser/light therapy (LLLT)– I find I get even more positive effects if I combine oxygen therapy with low-level laser/light therapy (LLLT).
-My functional neurologist combines the two as well.
+Low-level laser/light therapy (LLLT)– I find I get even more positive effects if I combine oxygen therapy with low-level laser/light therapy (LLLT).
+My doctor combines the two as well.
 You can read more about LLLT here.

 Methylene blue – Normobaric oxygen therapy and methylene blue work better together at improving outcomes after stroke than either alone.
 I sometimes take this methylene blue, particularly if I'm sleep deprived or within a high-EMF area.